 When will I receive MOC points for the CME activity I recently completed?

+If your program fee is up to date.
 It is best to contact the CME provider to inquire about their timeframe for completion information submission for a specific activity.

 The timeframe for submission of completion information varies by activity and can depend on how the CME provider reports completion information.
 For example: